MicrosoftLearning/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/create a Traffic Manager profile using the Azure portal.md

 ---
 Exercise:
-    title: 'create a Traffic Manager profile using the Azure portal'
+    title: 'Create a Traffic Manager profile using the Azure portal'
     module: 'Module - Load balancing non-HTTP(S) traffic in Azure'
 ---